PhongCT1105/Personal_Website/README.md

 # Personal_Website
-Phong's personal website with html, css and js
+Phong's personal website using HTML, CSS, and js